An Exclusive Interview with Stephen Heidari-Robinson and Suzanne Heywood

 3. What are some of the typical mistakes people make with reorganizations?

-We think one mistake goes alongside the biggest misconception which is not having an end to end plan of how to deliver the reorganisation from soup to nuts, so from thinking about what business objective you want to achieve to running the organisation in a different way.
+The biggest mistake is not having an end to end plan of how to deliver the reorganisation from soup to nuts, from thinking about what business objective you want all the way through to running the organisation in a different way.
 People seem to do it in a ‘one thing follows the other’ type way and that means that the whole process lasts a long time, on average about 12 months.
 Our statistics are very clear- if you deliver your reorganisation in six months or less you’re far more likely to be successful because you disrupt the organisation for less long and you get the results that you wanted quicker.
 In order to deliver that you need to have a good plan.
 Whether you have a good plan or you don’t is one of the biggest causes of whether or not you’re successful.
 Only one third of reorganisations have a good plan.

-The second typical mistake is to focus almost entirely on lines and boxes of the org charts and perhaps even also roles and number of people, so thinking about what the organisation looks like, rather than how it works, which is a lot about governance, processes, skills, behaviours, the way in which teams can function together.
+The second typical mistake is to focus almost entirely on lines and boxes of the org charts, so thinking about what the organisation looks like, rather than how it works.
+How it works means governance, processes, skills, behaviours, the way in which teams can function together.
 About 90% of organisations cover structure and roles.
 50% or less look at these other areas of processes, governance and people.

 4. Why are reorganizations so difficult to do well?